astrofrog/astropy-APEs/APE6.rst

 such that it essentially does only the following things:

 * It defines properties that will be in common to all ``NDData`` sub-classes, but does not do any input validation.
-In fact, several of the 'base' properties can raise NotImplementedError when not implemented by a base class to avoid having the user think that the property can be used.

 * It provides generic ``read`` and ``write`` methods that connect to the I/O registry, as for the ``Table`` class.